The Mackle Company, Inc.

 During his lifetime Frank Mackle Senior operated as Mackle Construction Company which laid the groundwork for the creation of The Mackle Company, Inc.

-Before his death in 1941 Frank Sr. and his sons Frank Jr., Robert and Elliott, later to be referred to as “Florida’s famous Mackle Brothers”, built homes in Miami, Delray Beach and West Palm Beach.
+Before his death in 1941 Frank Sr. and his sons, Frank Jr., Robert and Elliott, later to be known as "Florida's Famous Mackle Brothers", built homes in Miami, Delray Beach and West Palm Beach.

 Frank E. Mackle III